-There are a lot of automation tools and technologies that are being deployed in the DevOps process, and as a DevOps professional you need to be familiar with various sets of tools and be able to deploy them in the DevOps set-up.
+There are a lot of automation tools and technologies that are being deployed in the DevOps process, and as a DevOps professional we need to be familiar with these sets of tools and be able to deploy them in the DevOps set-up.

-Some of the important tools that are being widely deployed include Puppet, Chef, Jenkins, Salt, Ansible, Kubernetes, Docker, Nagios, Cloud computing and storage platform and Infrastructure as Code.
+Some of the important tools that are being widely deployed include Puppet, Chef, Jenkins, Salt, Ansible, Kubernetes, Docker, Nagios, Cloud Computing and storage platform, and Infrastructure as a Code.